Circle Calc: find c, d, a, r

 - chord - a line segment whose endpoints lie on the circle

-There are many other terms associated with the circle - as, e.g. arc, secant or tangent - but for our basic explanations, you need to understand only the ones described above.
+There are many other terms associated with the circle - such as the arc, secant or tangent - but for our basic explanations, you need to understand only the ones described above.

 - with the largest area for a given length of perimeter